ChrisVee/leadsTracker/README.md

-a lead tracker CRM chrome extension that saves the url from the DOM -- manually and automatically
+a lead tracker CRM chrome extension that saves the current tab's url using the DOM -- manually and automatically